Tom and Jerry: Warner Bros. era (2006–present)

 In 1996, Turner merged with Time Warner, the parent company of Warner Bros.
 The characters from the MGM library, including Tom and Jerry, were placed under the control of Warner Bros.
 Animation.
 A relaunch of the theatrical shorts series was planned for 2003 alongside a similar relaunch of the Looney Tunes theatrical shorts, but was canceled after the financial failure of Looney Tunes: Back in Action.

 In 2006, a new series called Tom and Jerry Tales premiered.
 Thirteen half-hour episodes each consisting of three shorts were produced.
-Some of the segments, like The Karate Guard, had originally been produced and completed in 2003 as part of the planned theatrical cartoon relaunch.
+Some of the segments, like The Karate Guard, had originally been produced and completed in 2003 and/or 2005 as part of the planned theatrical cartoon relaunch.
 The show debuted in markets outside the US and UK, before premiering in February 2006 on the UK version of Boomerang, and the following autumn in the US on Kids' WB on The CW.
 Tales is the first Tom and Jerry TV series that utilizes the original style of the classic shorts, along with the slapstick.
-Tales is also the first Tom and Jerry production produced in 16:9 widescreen aspect ratio but was cropped to 4:3 fullscreen aspect ratio when initially aired on in the United States.
+Tales is the first Tom and Jerry production produced in 16:9 widescreen aspect ratio, but was cropped to 4:3 fullscreen aspect ratio when initially aired on in the United States.
 The series was canceled in 2008, shortly before the Kids' WB block shut down.

-Cartoon Network, which began rerunning Tom and Jerry Tales in January 2012, subsequently launched a series titled The Tom and Jerry Show consisting of two 11-minute shorts per episode that likewise sought to maintain the look, core characters and sensibility of the original theatrical shorts.
+Cartoon Network, which began rerunning Tom and Jerry Tales in January 2012, subsequently launched a series titled The Tom and Jerry Show consisting of two 11-minute shorts, later produced as separate 7-minutes length episodes, per episode that likewise sought to maintain the look, core characters and sensibility of the original theatrical shorts.
 Similar to other reboot works like Scooby-Doo!
 Mystery Incorporated and New Looney Tunes, several episodes the new series brought Tom and Jerry into contemporary environments, telling new stories and relocating the characters to more fantastic worlds, from a medieval castle to a mad scientist's lab.
 The series was produced by Warner Bros.
-Animation, with Sam Register serving as executive producer in collaboration with Darrell Van Citters and Ashley Postelwaite at Renegade Animation.
+Animation, with Sam Register serving as executive producer in collaboration with Darrell Van Citters and Ashley Postlewaite at Renegade Animation.
 Originally slated for a 2013 Cartoon Network premiere, the series was pushed back to April 9, 2014.
 It is the second Tom and Jerry production presented in 16:9 widescreen aspect ratio.